BrowserStackCE/browserstack-robot-framework-appium/README.md

     -X POST "https://api-cloud.browserstack.com/app-automate/upload" \
     -F "file=@/path/to/apk/file"
     ```
+The generated app_url is a unique ID used to identify the uploaded app build.
+You can add that to the config .yml file or directly set the path to the application in the config file under the app key.

 ## Set BrowserStack Credentials
-* You can export the environment variables for the Username and Access Key of your BrowserStack account or you can set it in the config files.
+* You can export the environment variables for the Username and Access Key of your BrowserStack account or you can set it in the config file.

   ```
   export BROWSERSTACK_USERNAME=<browserstack-username> &&